dibyendumajumdar/ravi/README.rst

   function x(s1: string, s2: string)
     return @string( s1 .. s2 )
   end

-  function x()
-    local s: string -- here the annotation is ignored s = 1 -- will cause the type of 's' to become an integer return s end

-  print(math.type(x())) -- prints 'integer'

-In future these types may get static type checking similar to the other types.
+  -- Following demonstrates an error caused by the type checking -- Note that this error is raised at runtime function x()
+    local s: string
+    -- call a function that returns integer value
+    -- and try to assign to s
+    s = (function() return 1 end)()
+  end
+  x() -- will fail at runtime

 Array Slices
 ------------